bobbybabra/collection/README.md

 * `add`: A model got added to your collection
 * `remove`: A model got removed to your collection

-When calling on, a de-register method is returned to simplify deregistering process.
+When calling `on`, a de-register method is returned to simplify the de-registering process.

 ```javascript
 var my_collection = new Collection([{id: 1, name: 'Joe'}]);